tenchi-security/zanshin-cli/README.md

 **Commands**:

-* `compartments`: Iterates over the compartments of a scan...
+* `compartments`: List all Oracle Cloud (OCI) compartments...
-* `create`: Creates a scan target group for the...
+* `create`: Create a new scan target group for an...
-* `create-by-compartments`: Creates Scan Targets from previous listed...
+* `create-by-compartments`: Create scan targets from listed compartments...
-* `delete`: Deletes the scan target group of the...
+* `delete`: Delete a specific scan target group from an...
-* `get`: Gets details of the scan target group given...
+* `get`: Get details of a specific scan target group...
-* `insert`: Inserts an already created scan target group.
+* `insert`: Insert Oracle Cloud (OCI) credentials into an...
-* `list`: Lists the scan target groups of the user's...
+* `list`: List all scan target groups belonging to a...
-* `oauth_link`: Retrieve a link to allow the user to...
+* `oauth_link`: Retrieve an OAuth link to authorize Zanshin...
-* `scan-targets`: Gets all scan targets from a specific scan...
+* `scan-targets`: List all scan targets belonging to a specific...
-* `script`: Gets download URL of the scan target group.
+* `script`: Retrieve the script download URL for a...
-* `update`: Updates a scan target group.
+* `update`: Update the name of a specific scan target...

 #### `zanshin organization scan-target-groups compartments`

-Iterates over the compartments of a scan target group.
+List all Oracle Cloud (OCI) compartments associated with a specific scan target group.

 **Usage**: